 It was my distinct impression at Ranger School that they flunked some guys because they did not master the subject matter, but that most who flunked were arbitrarily flunked just so the Rangers could brag about how hard it was to be a Ranger.
 I seem to recall that only one-third of my Ranger class was awarded the Ranger Tab on the airstrip at Eglin AFB.
 Probably two-thirds to three-quarters should have been.
 My Ranger buddy recalls that about two-thirds got the tab and one-third flunked.
+Another WP and Ranger classmate of mine says he thinks our ranger class had 237 guys, including many non-West Pointers, and that 92 ended up getting the tab.
 A Web site about a captain who died during Ranger training says about half flunk.

 Ranger School is not rocket science.
 Flunking people arbitrarily to meet a bragging-rights quota was unfair to those who had earned the tab, but were denied it, and a waste of Army resources and manpower in that those who flunked for no good reason were generally not permitted to serve in Ranger units in spite of being qualified to do so.
 If they were career officers, flunking Ranger school probably also meant the end of their careers as far as ever making multiple stars was concerned.